 As mentioned, propagation can take 4 to 24 hours.
 Essentially, you’re waiting on the TTL to expire and the server cache to refresh.
 Once the server cache has refreshed, propagation is complete and your site will load on the new server.

 How Do I Check If Propagation Is Complete?

-You can also ping and trace route your domain locally from your Windows/Mac command prompt to verify what IP you are actually seeing.
-If the ping and traceroute test show your server with us in the outcome, you know the DNS is propagated.
+You can see where your domain is pointing with our domain routing tool, or you can check your SOA record.
+You can also ping and trace route your domain locally from your Windows/Mac command prompt to verify the IP address.
+If the ping and traceroute test shows your new host, then the DNS propagation process is complete.

-The quick answer is no. You can try speeding up the propagation time by having your TTL set to a lower number (not recommended).
-This will refresh the DNS at a quicker rate.
-We set the default TTL to 14400 (4 hours); however the network that you are using to access the internet may update at a slower rate.
+The short answer is no. InMotion Hosting sets the default TTL to 14400 (4 hours); however, the network that you are using to access the internet may update at a slower rate.